toemaus313/ravencolonial_edmc/README.md

 ### API Key
 - **Required for Fleet Carrier tracking**: Get your API key from your Ravencolonial account settings
 - The API key is used to authenticate Fleet Carrier commodity updates
+- Find this in the upper-right corner of your Ravencolonial dashboard in your user settings
 - **Optional for basic colonization tracking**: The plugin works for colonization project tracking without an API key
 - Stored securely in EDMC's configuration